 Series C - Shares of series C convertible preferred stock were issued in 2013 for net proceeds of \$20.0 million.
 The holders of Series C convertible preferred stock were entitled to receive non-compounding cumulative dividends, in preference to any dividends payable to holders of Series B and Series A convertible preferred stock or common stock, at an annual dividend rate of 8%.
-Dividends accumulated from the date of issuance and were payable, whether or not declared, before any dividend on Series B and Series A convertible preferred stock or common stock could be paid or declared.
-Since no dividends were ever declared, holders were entitled to receive additional shares of common stock on conversion.
+Dividends accumulated from the date of issuance and were payable, whether or not declared, before any dividend on Series B and Series A convertible preferred stock or common stock, and were entitled to receive additional shares of common stock on conversion.
 As of February 13, 2018, when the convertible preferred stock was converted into common stock, accumulated and undeclared dividends for Series C convertible preferred stock were \$7.3 million, of which \$188,000 related to the pre-Merger period in 2018.
 On February 13, 2018, in conjunction with the Merger, the Series C convertible preferred stock and the related accumulated dividends were converted into 696,028 and 253,851 shares of common stock, respectively.